xiaowu-d3/CMAKE/static_and_dynamic_compiler.md

   - shared: Produce a shared object which can then be linked with other objects to form an executable.
   - o: Place output in file file.

-- To verify that we did it correctly and have the right functions as dynamic symbols we can use nm -D libname.so.
+- To verify that we did it correctly and have the right functions as dynamic symbols we can use `nm -D libname.so`.